fbpx

 Keys and Access Codes

-Spell out how your guests can unlock the front door of your property; the access can be by traditional lock or remote access login.
-Remember not to add passwords or passcodes in the agreement as they might be shared with others unintentionally during the review of the contract.
+Spell out how your guests can unlock the front door of your property.
+The access can be by a traditional lock or remote access login.
+Remember not to add passcodes in the agreement as they might be shared with others unintentionally during the review of the contract.
 You can charge your guests for failure to return the keys.

 Right of Host Entry

-You may be required to enter your rental to resolve a maintenance issue or, in the case of an emergency, while it’s occupied.
-So, it’s essential to add a clause into your contract about the situations you need to enter your property during the guest’s stay.
+You might need to access your rental property to address a maintenance problem when it is occupied.
+So, it’s essential to add a clause to your contract about the situations you need to enter your property during the guest’s stay.
 Make sure to mention the period of notice given to them before entering.

 Final Words